I’m going to discuss some of the ways businesses are shooting themselves in the foot, from a cybersecurity perspective.

 Overlooking Design and Process Flaws In Security Testing

 For this reason, security testing cannot just search through an application’s code for potential bugs.
 The testing process must also involve a thorough examination of the design and processes surrounding the software.
-Similarly, software controls are not enough to protect your business from security threats.
+Similarly, software controls are not enough to protect your business from bot attacks.

 You also need to ensure that you’ve implemented the proper processes and policies, such as password requirements and acceptable use for mobile devices.